 If you are unable to participate in a scheduled hearing, you may request a postponement.
 The Appeal Tribunal may grant the request if you show good cause.
-If possible, request a postponement in advance of the hearing.
+You must request a postponement in advance of the hearing.

 After the hearing